Factory-Crucible/jboss-eap-quickstarts/droid_migration/FAC-123_migration_plan.md

 - Update validation annotations in the `Member` model
 - Implement validation in the service layer

-#### 3.2.8 Implement Security
+#### 3.2.8 Security Implementation
 - Set up Spring Security for authentication and authorization
 - Implement JWT-based authentication if required

-#### 3.2.9 Migrate Frontend (Optional)
-- If keeping a web frontend, consider migrating to a modern framework like React or Angular
-- Implement RESTful communication between frontend and backend

-Estimated Time: 5-7 days
+Estimated Time: 4-6 days
-Acceleration Potential: Medium (50-60% faster with code generation tools and migration assistants)
+Acceleration Potential: Medium (50-60% faster with code migration tools and AI-assisted refactoring)

 ### 3.3 Phase 3: Testing and Quality Assurance <a name="phase-3-testing-and-quality-assurance"></a>

 #### 3.3.1 Unit Testing
-- Set up JUnit 5 and Mockito for unit testing
+- Migrate and update existing unit tests to use JUnit 5 and Mockito
-- Implement unit tests for services and controllers
+- Implement new unit tests for services and controllers
-- Aim for high test coverage (e.g., >80%)

 #### 3.3.2 Integration Testing
-- Set up Spring Boot Test for integration testing
+- Set up test containers for integration tests
 - Implement integration tests for repository layer and REST API
-- Use test containers for database integration tests

 #### 3.3.3 Performance Testing
 - Set up JMeter or Gatling for performance testing